Living alone? Share your house. Share the costs…

 Having taken the class, I feel confident/comfortable enough to forge ahead into the new territory of shared housing.

 After reading an article in AARP magazine, I made a call.
 It was to a woman who gave a workshop on “Home Sharing.”
 My erroneous thought was “Sure, another scam for money.”
 I was quite wrong.
 Annamarie Pluhar is an excellent instructor, very eloquent, really interested and interesting.
 And yes, wise as she explains the pitfalls, highs and lows of home share.
-All this on a conference call.
 Her skills are well honed.
 I do recommend her unequivocally.
 Thank you Annamarie!Charlotte – Florida

 This class definitely opened up the possibility of sharing housing for me.
 It got me thinking about the idea, but I’m not 100% sold on it.
 Might be something I have to do for my finances.
 If I have to downsize my only option living alone is a studio, but I’m a chef!
 I’d like to live in a nice house and share it with two other women.
 Together we could rent a nice place – one with a kitchen like I used to have before my divorce.
 The tools I learned in the class to set up home sharing would make it be more successful.
 Now that I have the tools to use, it feels like less of a gamble.
-But you can’t really know until you live with someone.
 It was good to hear what other people have to say.
 I liked the interaction with others.Rachel, New Jersey

-We’ll use a program called ZOOM.
-It is somewhat like Skype, but easier.
+We’ll use Zoom.
 You’ll be able to see and talk with the other participants.
 We’ll meet for seventy-five minutes once a week for four weeks.
 There will be some exercises to do between each session that might require one to two hours of your time.

 ZOOM is great!
 I liked being able to see everyone.Class Evaluation

-I will be teaching the class.
-Over the years of working on Sharing Housing since the publication of the book, I’ve been focused on helping individuals discover that they can share housing.
+I will be teaching Discovering Shared Housing as I have for the last thirteen years.
+Since the publication of Sharing Housing, A Guidebook for Finding and Keeping Good Housemates, I’ve been focused on helping individuals discover that they can share housing.
 I love teaching.
 It has been a consistent element of my professional life whether I’m working as a management consultant, non-profit director, or instructional designer.
-For more than twenty years of my adult life I chose to share housing.

 It is natural for me to teach.
-I’m an extravert, I like the interaction that is possible and want you to enjoy it as well.
-I’m passionate about sharing housing as a solution to multiple problems and am convinced that most people can find an other (or two, three, four…) with whom they would be compatible.
-However, should you decide at the end of the class it’s not for you, that’s great info too.
+I like the interaction that is possible and want you to enjoy it as well.
+I’m passionate about shared housing as a solution to multiple problems and am convinced that most people can find another (or two, three, four…) with whom they would be compatible.
+That said, if you decide it’s not for you, then you will be making an informed decision.

 We are asking you to pay what you feel is a fair price for you.
+Our software will give you several options.
 Please check in with your heart, consider how you use your income.
 This is a genuine offer.
 So much of what we do at Sharing Housing is driven by a sense of mission and ministry.

 We want you to be able to take the class.

-That said we are not offering the class for free.
+That said we are not offering Discovering Shared Housing for free.
 We also need to pay our bills.
 When we did a canvas and asked how much we should charge some people said $125.
 We think that somewhere between $75 and $95 is appropriate.
 But we don’t want you to not take the course if you can’t do that.
 We are putting a bottom limit at $25.
 And if you can’t afford that please be in touch.

 Do you have questions?
 Use the form below to ask.

 Your learning is really important to me.
-This class is designed for you to understand the dimensions of sharing housing and equip yourself to venture into new territory.
+Discovering Shared Housing is designed for you to understand the dimensions of sharing housing and equip yourself to venture into new territory.
 If after you have taken the first two classes you decide it’s not what you were expecting I’ll be happy to refund you your investment.